 (c) Includes a statement regarding donations and policies for withdrawing and discarding materials;

 (d) Contains a procedure for reconsideration of materials that includes a clearly defined method of handling complaints;

 (e) Establishes as a goal a collection that includes the widest diversity of views and expressions including those which may be considered unorthodox or unpopular.

-For more information about LAA & Intellectual Freedom, email Brian Jackson, Intellectual Freedom Committee Chair by clicking here.
+For more information about LAA & Intellectual Freedom, email Peter Bailey, Intellectual Freedom Committee Chair by clicking here.